DevCrewHub/helpDeskBackend/README.md

 - Department management by admin
 - Agent signup with department selection by name
 - Ticket creation by customer (pending status)
-- Admin can view and assign pending tickets to agents
+- Admin can view all tickets, view ticket details, assign tickets to agents, and search/filter tickets by title, priority, or status
 - Agent can view tickets assigned to them and assign to themselves
 - Agent can update ticket status
 - Customer can close the ticket by changing it's status to closed